Extracting nuclear matter properties from the neutron star matter equation of state using deep neural networks: Dataset

 The dataset was generated by considering a quadratic dependence on the isospin asymmetry for the energy per particle of asymmetric nuclear matter (see Eq.~(\ref{EoS})).
 Furthermore, both $E_{\text{SNM}}(n)$ and $S\left ( n \right )$ were approximated by their Taylor expansions around saturation density, Eqs.~(\ref{snm}) and ~(\ref{esym}), respectively.
 Therefore, an EoS is generated by selecting a set of values (10 in total) for the expansion terms: i) $E_{\text{\text{\text{sat}}}}$, $K_{\text{\text{\text{sat}}}}$, $J_{\text{\text{\text{sat}}}}$, $Z_{\text{\text{sat}}}$ for $E_{\text{SNM}}$; ii) $E_{\text{sym}}$, $L_{\text{sym}}$, $K_{\text{sym}}$, $J_{\text{sym}}$, $Z_{\text{sym}}$ for $S(n)$; and iii) the saturation density $n_0$.
 Then, the $\beta-$equilibrium EoS is determined from Eq.~(\ref{ebeta}).
 Any thermodynamic unstable EoS generated is discarded.\\

 A grid of possible values and ranges for the expansion parameters and the saturation density is shown in Table \ref{tab:grid_values}.
 We use $N=6$ for nine parameters and $N=16$ for the baryonic density of equally separated points within the corresponding ranges for computationally reasons: with this choice the total number of grid points is $16\times 6^{9}$.
 However, the dataset size is considerable smaller because some points in the grid give rise to thermodynamic unstable EoS.
 The energy density as a function of the baryonic density, $\varepsilon_{\beta}(n)$, is represented and saved in a vector format: $\pr{\varepsilon_{\beta}(n_{\text{min}}), \varepsilon_{\beta}(n_{\text{min}}+\Delta n),\cdots,\varepsilon_{\beta}(n_{\text{max}})}$, where $n_{\text{min}}=0.08$ fm$^{-3}$, $n_{\text{max}}=0.3$ fm$^{-3}$, and $\Delta n=0.0055$ fm$^{-3}$, i.e., each $\beta$-equilibirum EoS is represented by a vector with $41$ elements.
+The accuracy of the model was seen to decrease for lower input sizes.
+The value $41$ for the input size was chosen as a tradeoff between accuracy and the total size of the dataset (and corresponding training time).
 The values for $n_{\text{min}}$ and $n_{\text{max}}$ were chosen by considering densities close to the saturation density.
-It was shown in \cite{deTovar:2021sjo} that the EoS of a given RMF model is well reproduced by a Taylor expansion around saturation considering terms until the fourth order.
+It was shown in \cite{deTovar:2021sjo} that the EoS of a given RMF model is well reproduced by a Taylor expansion around saturation density considering terms until the fourth order.
 Moreover, the coefficients of the lower order terms, in particular, until the second order are very close to the corresponding properties of the RMF model: the coefficients of the quadratic terms are reproduced within less than 5\% and the coefficients of the lowest order terms within $\lesssim 0.5\%$.
 The number of points chosen to represent each EoS (i.e., 41) was considered large enough to characterize the EoS in the range $0.08\leqslant n \leqslant 0.30$ fm$^{-3}$ and still acceptable from the computational necessities.
 The lower limit was defined at approximately above the crust-core transition, and, therefore, avoids the region of the EoS that includes clusterization.
-The upper limit was chosen to avoid the possible onset on non-nucleonic degree of freedom.
+The upper limit was chosen to avoid the possible onset on non-nucleonic degrees of freedom.
 However, it should be pointed out that in some studies non-nucleonic degrees of freedom occur below twice saturation density as $\Delta$-baryons \cite{Li:2018jvz,Raduta:2021xiz,Marquez:2022gmu} or quark matter \cite{Ferreira:2020kvu}.\\